Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix the economy score in the score screen.
 Dead players also have a score and the score is a percentage of the credits spent by the player who spent the most credits.
 - Fix a bug where the AI would sell off buildings with `Artillary=yes`, `TickTank=yes` or `IsJuggernaut=yes` that had `UndeploysInto=none` when they were fired at by something outside of their weapon range.
 - Fix a bug where harvesters on large maps could prefer unloading at refineries that were the longest distance away from the harvesters.
+- Fix a bug where the camera kept following a followed object when a trigger or script told it to center on a waypoint or team.